 Community Amenities and Services

-In Grenada Village, you'll find a variety of local shops and essential services just minutes away, making daily life convenient.
+In Grenada Village, residents benefit from a range of local shops and essential services located just a short drive away, ensuring daily convenience.

 Local Shops and Services